julien-tierny/ttk-data/docs/topologicalOptimization_darkSky.md

 The python script computes the topological optimization and saves the optimized scalar field.

-Note that the optimization will take a long time (typically, around xx minutes).
+Note that the optimization will take a long time (typically, around 40 minutes).
 For interactive visualization purposes, we suggest to first run the optimization in batch mode with [pvpython](#python-code) and then run the post-process visualization state `topologicalOptimization_darkSky_postProcess.pvsm` (below).

 ## ParaView
-To reproduce the above screenshot (and run the optimization online), go to your [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory and enter the following command:
+To reproduce the above screenshot (and run the optimization online, around 40 minutes), go to your [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory and enter the following command:
 ``` bash
 paraview states/topologicalOptimization_darkSky.pvsm
 ```